2013 - 2014 Energy Efficiency

 - Utilizing Regional Energy Networks created by local governments to administer energy efficiency programs given their demonstrated expertise, innovative approach, and additional sources of financing, all of which will help to make the energy efficiency program more cost-efficient.

-See DRA’s October 29, 2012 Opening Comments to the CPUC’s Proposed Decision.
+See ORA’s October 29, 2012 Opening Comments to the CPUC’s Proposed Decision.

-See DRA’s November 5, 2012 Reply Comments on the Proposed Decision.
+See ORA’s November 5, 2012 Reply Comments on the Proposed Decision.

 Current Proceeding Status